mikixsc/CV/README.md

 ## Visual design

-The color palette, inspired by the design tool [Paletton](https://paletton.com/), is centered on shades of blue to convey professionalism and trust.
-The project’s design primarily uses four colors:
+The color palette, inspired by the design tool [Paletton](https://paletton.com/), centers on various shades of blue, chosen to evoke a sense of professionalism, reliability, and trust.
+These cool blue tones create a visually cohesive and calm aesthetic, ideal for a CV or professional webpage, as blue is often associated with confidence.
+The design is built around four primary colors:
 - White
 - Primary color: #0E2E5B
-- Secondary color: #345689
+- Secondary color: #345689, a softer blue that complements the primary color and is used in supporting elements to maintain visual consistency.
-- Accent color: #e8f1ff
+- Accent color: #e8f1ff, a light, airy blue that highlights certain areas, bringing attention to specific details without overwhelming the viewer.

 Two fonts are used for readability and visual appeal:
-- Primary font: 'Playfair Display', serif (for titles)
+- Primary font: 'Playfair Display', a serif font that is used for titles and headers, adding a touch of elegance and formality to the design.
-- Secondary font: 'Roboto', sans-serif (for body text)
+- Secondary font: 'Roboto', a clean sans-serif font, used for body text to ensure clarity and ease of reading.

-The combination provides a clean and visually pleasing design, with structured sections ordered by importance for easy navigation.
+This combination of colors and fonts creates a organized layout that not only enhances the user experience but also supports easy navigation through structured sections arranged by importance.
+This thoughtful design ensures a polished, professional look that holds the viewer’s attention and reinforces the content’s clarity.

 # Figma project
 https://www.figma.com/design/sD3OcwQyDBtRSlVTyPt2Sb/CV?node-id=0-1&t=9c3GWuVWyVU64nwQ-1